 Be clean, be precise, be professional.
-You can also check out Sarah Gribble's Twitter Starter Pack here with more detailed advice.
+You can also check out Sarah Gribble's X (Twitter) Starter Pack here with more detailed advice.

 How to Post

-Due to the short nature of tweets, they should be posted more frequently, once or twice a day.
+If you're posting short updates or observations, they should be posted more frequently, once or twice a day.
 Once in the morning and once in the evening is a good way to start.

 Try to keep posts relevant and concise.
-People who follow Twitter want to know what's going on in your head, so a little stream of consciousness as you think about your projects would make for interesting tweets.
+People who follow X want to know what's going on in your head, so a little stream of consciousness as you think about your projects would make for interesting posts.

-The lower right corner of each of your tweets has a button shaped like a bar graph.
+The lower right corner of each of your posts has a button shaped like a bar graph.
 It will show you how many people saw your tweet and how many interacted with it.

 How to Connect

-Unlike Facebook, re-tweeting is OK on twitter.
-But make sure you are only re-tweeting things relevant to your writing.
+Follow other authors or interest groups on X. You can re-posting others' posts, but make sure you are only re-posting things relevant to your writing.
 Don't spam and don't click-bait.
-Re-tweet from fellow writers you follow and want to connect with.
+Re-post from fellow writers you follow and want to connect with.

-Engage in conversations if someone engages you through a tweet chain, but always stay on topic.
+Engage in conversations if someone engages you through a chain, but always stay on topic and be professional.